Portion size estimation in dietary assessment: a systematic review of existing tools, their strengths and limitations.

-Context: Over or under estimation of portion size leads to measurement error during dietary assessment.
-Objective: To identify portion size estimation elements (PSEEs) and evaluate their relative efficacy in relation to dietary assessment; and assess the quality of studies validating PSEEs.
-Data selection and extraction: Electronic databases, internet sites and cross-references of published records were searched, generating 16,801 initial records, from which 334 records were reviewed and 542 PSEEs were identified comprising: 5% one- dimensional (e.g. food guides), 46% two- dimensional (e.g. photographic atlases) and 49% three- dimensional tools (e.g. household utensils).
-Out of 334 studies, 21 validated a PSEE (compared PSEE to actual food amounts) and 13 compared PSEEs against other PSEEs.
-Conclusion: Quality assessment showed that only a few validation studies were of high quality.
-According to the findings of validation and comparison studies, food image-based PSEEs were more accurate compared to food models and household utensils.
+CONTEXT: Overestimation or underestimation of portion size leads to measurement error during dietary assessment.
+OBJECTIVE: To identify portion size estimation elements (PSEEs) and evaluate their relative efficacy in relation to dietary assessment, and assess the quality of studies validating PSEEs.
+DATA SELECTION AND EXTRACTION: Electronic databases, internet sites, and cross-references of published records were searched, generating 16 801 initial records, from which 334 records were reviewed and 542 PSEEs were identified, comprising 5% 1-dimensional tools (eg, food guides), 46% 2-dimensional tools (eg, photographic atlases), and 49% 3-dimensional tools (eg, household utensils).
+Out of 334 studies, 21 validated a PSEE (compared PSEE to actual food amounts) and 13 compared PSEEs with other PSEEs.
+CONCLUSION: Quality assessment showed that only a few validation studies were of high quality.
+According to the findings of validation and comparison studies, food image-based PSEEs were more accurate than food models and household utensils.
 Key factors to consider when selecting a PSEE include efficiency of the PSEE and its applicability to targeted settings and populations.

 B.A., EAR, P.P. and C.R. were supported by the Medical Research Council programme number U105960384